 For MD/PhD students:

-The Medical Scientist Training Program (MSTP) is offered at 40 MD/PhD programs.
-MSTP awards provide full, merit-based support (tuition waiver, health insurance, stipend)
+The Medical Scientist Training Program (MSTP) is currently offered at 43 of the 118 MD/PhD programs.
+MSTP awards provide full, merit-based support to about 900 students nationally (tuition waiver, health insurance, stipend).

 Funding for research while in medical school: